Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-04 00:26:42
+Last Updated: 2025-07-05 00:25:37

-The Love Of Heaven Makes One Heavenly.
+Gliders, Sail Planes, They'Re Wonderful Flying Machines.
+It'S The Closest You Can Come To Being A Bird.

-By William Shakespeare
+By Neil Armstrong